LordMirex/WebDaddy/replit.md

 The design is professional, clean, and conversion-focused, utilizing a brand identity around "WebDaddy Empire" with a royal crown logo and a color scheme of Royal Blue (#1e3a8a), Gold (#d4af37), and Accent Navy Blue (#0f172a).
 It prioritizes minimalism, consistency, and responsiveness, avoiding excessive animations.
 All sections (Landing Page, Admin Panel, Affiliate Portal) share a unified design with royal blue gradient navigation, professional white cards with colored accent borders, and consistent typography.
 The homepage is optimized for conversion, featuring templates above the fold, a simplified "How It Works" section, and an FAQ accordion.
 Mobile responsiveness has been comprehensively addressed with mobile-first CSS and appropriate Bootstrap column classes.

 ### Technical Implementations
 The backend uses plain PHP 8.x and interacts with a SQLite database (`webdaddy.db`).
 The frontend is built with Bootstrap 5.3.2 and Vanilla JavaScript.
-Security measures include prepared statements for SQL injection prevention, `password_hash/verify` for authentication, session regeneration, HttpOnly + Secure cookies, HTTPS enforcement, and input sanitization.
+Security measures include CSRF protection on all forms, rate limiting on login attempts, prepared statements for SQL injection prevention, `password_hash/verify` for authentication, session regeneration, HttpOnly + Secure cookies, HTTPS enforcement, input sanitization, and comprehensive security headers (X-XSS-Protection, CSP, HSTS).
 Foreign key constraints are enabled via PRAGMA.
 Error handling has been improved with database operation validation and user-friendly messages.
+SEO-ready with robots.txt and sitemap.xml, professional error pages (404, 500).

 ### Feature Specifications
 - **Public Features:** Conversion-optimized homepage, template browsing with detail pages and live previews, 30-day affiliate tracking, an order form with domain selection and WhatsApp payment redirect, and a simple FAQ.